wazuh/wazuh-documentation/source/user-manual/binaries/tools/syscheck_update.rst

 ``-l``
 ------

-List available agents.
+List the available agents.

 ``-a``
 ------

-Updates the database for all agents.
+Update the database for all agents.

 ``-u``
 ------

-Updates the database for the ``<agent_id>`` agent or the local database.
+Update the database for the specified agent or the local database.

 .. topic:: Arguments